rsedighi/sr-earthquakes/SPRINT-PLAN-DETAILED.md

 ### Acceptance Criteria

 - [ ] Skeleton loader appears immediately when loading
-- [ ] No layout shift when content loads
+- [ ] No layout shift when content loads (stays collapsed but with Call to action to click to learn more)
 - [ ] Summary is structured with visual hierarchy (icons, colors)
 - [ ] Each piece of info is clearly separated
 - [ ] Collapsible to reduce clutter